mad915/wormhole/README.md

 Mistakes happen, and no matter how hard you try and whether you pay someone to audit it, it may eat your tokens, set your printer on fire or startle your cat.
 Cryptocurrencies are a high-risk investment, no matter how fancy.

-Small change :) Another small change :)
+Small change :) Another small change :) Again!